 Little did Li and Francisco know at this early stage that they had likewise connected with one of the most driven students of their respective courses.

-Still from Logan's Will
+Above: Still from Logan's Will

 With a background in documentary photography, videography and consultancy, Li has recently brought her astute creative mind to the television and filmmaking world.
 “I have a very particular visual style: dark, menacing, foreboding; a subdued color palette matched with slow and deliberate camera movements and shallow depth of field,” she tells us.
 “I need the actors to naturally carry the story, rather than the other way around.
 Basically, I aim to be an ‘actor’s director’.”